Home – Regulations – Modern Slavery Act Australia

 The Act lists eight exploitations that are classified as modern slavery, including human trafficking, slavery, servitude, forced marriage, forced labour, debt bondage, deceptive recruitment and the worst forms of child labour, which involve slavery practices or hazardous work involving children.

-The Modern Slavery Act Australia applies to entities that have an annual consolidated revenue of at least AUD$100 million and that conduct any part of their business in Australia.
-These entities are required to prepare a slavery statement each financial year that complies with the reporting criteria presented in the Act.
+The Act applies to ‘reporting entities’ that have an annual consolidated revenue of at least AUD$100 million and that conduct any part of their business in Australia.
+These entities are required to prepare a slavery statement each financial year that complies with the reporting criteria presented in the Act. espite recommendations from the 2023 Statutory Review to lower this threshold to $50 million, the Australian Government has formally retained the $100 million threshold for 2026 to focus on improving the quality of disclosures among existing large-scale reporters.

-Companies who do not meet the current revenue threshold may submit a voluntary modern slavery statement.
+Companies that do not meet the $100 million revenue threshold may choose to submit a voluntary modern slavery statement.
 A voluntary statement is often prepared by companies or organisations that want to demonstrate their commitment to addressing modern slavery and human trafficking risks in their operations and supply chains, even if they do not meet the revenue threshold or other criteria required by the legislation.
+This is increasingly common for organisations aiming to demonstrate a commitment to ethical operations and supply chain transparency.
 A voluntary modern slavery statement must comply with the same criteria in the Act.

 Voluntary statements can be a useful tool for companies and organisations to communicate their commitment to responsible business practices and to encourage transparency and accountability in relation to modern slavery risks.
 They can also help to build trust with stakeholders and consumers and differentiate the company or organisation from its competitors.